savishy/infrastructure-as-code/mediawiki-kubernetes/notes.md

 Otherwise during MediaWiki setup you won't be able to provide 172.17.0.1 as the IP for MySQL.

-### `gather_subset = !ohai` in ansible.cfg
+### `gather_facts = false` for plays running on localhost.

-This is needed because I execute Ansible through WSL on Windows, and ChefDK is also installed.
-Ansible detects that `ohai` is present and tries to use `ohai` to gather facts - which fails with:
+* I execute Ansible through WSL on Windows
+* ChefDK is also installed on Windows.
+* Ansible detects that `ohai` is present in the path and tries to use `ohai` to gather facts on localhost - which fails with:

 ```
 fatal: [localhost]: FAILED! => {